darkrenaissance/darkfi/doc/src/architecture/overview.md

 applications.
 It is currently under development.
 This overview will outline a few key terms that help explain DarkFi.

-**Cashier:** The Cashier is the entry-point to the DarkFi network.
-Its role is to exchange cryptocurrency assets for anonymous _darkened_ tokens that are pegged to the underlying currency.
+**Cashier:** The Cashier is the entry and exit point to the DarkFi network from other blockchains such as Ethereum, Bitcoin and Solana.
+It is essentially the bridge.
+Its role is to exchange cryptocurrency assets for anonymous _darkened_ tokens that are pegged to the underlying currency, and visa versa.
 Currently, the role of the Cashier is trusted and centralized.
 As a next step, DarkFi plans to implement trust-minimized bridges and eventually fully trustless bridges.

 **Blockchain:** Once new anonymous tokens (e.g. dETH) have been issued, the Cashier posts that data on the blockchain.
 This data is encrypted